a-delma/Dice/README.md

 - `test-hello.roll` - test built-in putChar function and the fact that it is a first-class function.
 This is a **positive** test of a feature **not provided by MicroC**.

+We validate all tests using the modified version of the `testall.sh` file from MicroC (which itself uses diff and checks its output against a golden standard).